-Customers want personalized interactions with your brand, and they want it on whatever channel is most convenient at the moment.
-In response, companies are investing in an automated omni-channel experience.
-By doing so, they can connect with potential and current customers with the information that will lead them to the next stage of the buying journey.
+Customers want personalized interactions with your brand, and they want it on whichever channel is most convenient at the moment.
+In response, companies are investing in an automated omnichannel experience.
+By doing so, they can connect with potential and current customers and lead them to the next stage of the buying journey.

 As customer relationship managers, it’s time for a similar paradigm shift.
-Instead of thinking everything revolves around individual channels, shift to a customer-centric model.
+Instead of thinking everything revolves around individual channels, we need to shift to a customer-centric model.
 Just like Copernicus, you’ll find the model becomes much simpler and more effective when the right subject is placed in the center.

 The game-changing tool that makes a fully customer-centric model possible is called a single customer view (SCV): a collection of individual customer profiles that act as a central data hub for all customer information.
 A true SCV database is scalable, flexible, and updated in real-time; the customer data is always current, regardless of what channel (or channels) the customer uses.
 Beyond up-to-date communication, you can use the data to track customer behavior (purchase history, site activity, product interests) across every channel, using it to create highly detailed customer segments and campaigns.